realmagicgreen/magicgreen11ty/src/articles/2018-07-01-benefits-of-spirulina.md

 ---
 title: Benefits of Spirulina
 subtitle: Spirulina may literally be the single most nutritious food on the planet for how beneficial it is.
+description: Spirulina is a type of bacteria called cyanobacterium, a blue-green algae that has been touted as one of the most potent, protective superfood in existence. # max 160 digits
 date: 2018-07-01
 published: true
-description: Spirulina is a type of bacteria called cyanobacterium, a blue-green algae that has been touted as one of the most potent, protective superfood in existence. # max 160 digits cos dunno how to trim it, yet......
-category: health
 tags:
   - article
+  - health
   - CO2
   - botany
   - plants